-The well-trained technicians from Intrastate Service Company will handle all aspects of mold removal in both commercial and residential sites.
+The well-trained technicians from ISC will handle all aspects of mold removal in both commercial and residential sites.
 If you have mold in your carpets or drywall, we can remove it and make sure you will not have to deal with it again.
 We can clean, vacuum, remove moisture and treat any mold problems you may have.
 When the mold removal process is complete, we will reinstall everything the way you want it.
-Intrastate Service Company – No job is too small.
+ISC – No job is too small.

 Health and Mold – How do molds affect people?